sarmbruster/neo4j-querykiller/README.md

 further ideas
 -------------

-* better docs
 * gather statistics of queries
 * integration in Neo4j browser
-* add more data in query list: http agent, source ip
 * support for transactional cypher endpoint
 * expose querykiller as a JMX bean
+* add tests for shell extension
+* better docs